siyuan-community/siyuan-developer-docs/docs/members/wetoria/contribute-en.md

 ### Locales

-The Syuan community documentation currently supports Simplified Chinese (zh-Hans) and English (en).
+The Siyuan community documentation currently supports Simplified Chinese (zh-Hans) and English (en).

 If you're willing to contribute to other locales, you can create other versions of documents.

 For writing convenience, the following locale list is used when handling locale of articles:

-* zh
+- zh
-* en
+- en

 By following the rules explained later, adding the above locale configuration will automatically categorize the article into the appropriate language.